jojiShiotsuki/ranileResidences/Readme.md

 ## Optimizations

-When I improve this project, I will make a separate page where a customer can see if the unit is available for rent, the costs for it, and all the details needed.
+When I improve this project, I will make a separate page where a customer can see if the unit is available for rent, the costs for it, and all the details needed. also will add a reservation system for a tour.

 ## Lessons Learned: